How do I know if I am eligible?

 Worker Retraining students must enter programs that are listed on the Workforce Explorer “Demand” list for Pierce County; please reference the Washington State Demand/Decline List or enter programs that are supported by the 2012-2013 Worker Retraining Plan as listed below:

-- Computer Information Systems (CISS) (Qualifies for Opportunity Grant funding.)
+- Computer Networking and Information Systems Security (CNISS) (Qualifies for Opportunity Grant funding.)

 - Hemodialysis Technician (Qualifies for Opportunity Grant funding.)